Application deadlines for fall 2026 incoming first-year students and transfer students:

 All Honors Program Students participate in Honors Advising each semester to discuss which honors class option best fits their needs.

 If none of the other honors offerings fit a student’s schedule and degree requirements, the student can designate another course as an honors course through a Course Honors Contract.
 These honors courses include additional special projects that enhance learning and knowledge in the student’s major area of study.
-The Course Honors Contract is available here.
+Prior approval from your honors advisor is needed to take an honors course.
+Please email fduhonors@fdu.edu to complete a contract.

 After Graduation

 Many University Honors Program graduates have been accepted to professional or graduate schools.
-Recent graduates are studying in medical and dental schools, pursuing M.F.A degrees in creative writing, or Ph.D. degrees in biology, chemistry, history, and literature and other fields.
-They have been accepted into graduate programs at the University of Pennsylvania, Rutgers, New York University, The New School, Drew University, Seton Hall University, and the College of Medicine and Dentistry of NJ among others.
-Many who chose to go into education have joined public schools and Teach for America.
+Recent graduates are studying in medical and dental schools, pursuing M.B.A.s in finance, marketing, or accounting, completing graduate degrees in forensic psychology or criminal justice, or Ph.D. degrees in biology, pharmacology, and other fields.
+They have been accepted into graduate programs at the University of Pennsylvania, Rutgers, New York University, The New School, Drew University, Seton Hall University, and the College of Medicine and Dentistry of NJ, among others.
+Many who chose to pursue education have joined public schools and Teach for America.
 Others work for large multinational corporations as well as nonprofits and NGOs.
 They work as lawyers, accountants, and counselors, or hold positions in government, publishing, and in hotel and restaurant management.

 Madison, New Jersey 07940